Epsom College

 Epsom College is a co-educational independent school on Epsom Downs, Surrey, England, for pupils aged 11 to 18.
 It was founded in 1853 as a benevolent institution which provided a boarding school education for sons of poor or deceased members of the medical profession and also accommodation for pensioned doctors.
-The college soon after foundation opened to pupils from outside the medical profession.
+Soon after foundation the college opened to pupils from outside the medical profession.
 Over time the charitable work for medical professionals in hardship moved to a separate charity.
 By 1996 the school was fully co-educational and now takes day pupils throughout.
 The headteacher is a member of the Headmasters' and Headmistresses' Conference.

 Foundation

 The school was founded in 1853 by John Propert as the Royal Medical Benevolent College, with the aim to provide accommodation for pensioned medical doctors or their widows and to provide a "liberal education" to 100 sons of "duly qualified medical men" for £25 each year.

 The Grade II listed Tower and main building, demonstrating the architectural theme of a large number of the buildings on campus.

 The establishment of the college was the culmination of a campaign begun in 1844 by the Provincial Medical and Surgical Association, the forerunner of the British Medical Association.
 The scheme saw the medical profession was "in regard to charitable institutions for the aged and infirm, the widow and the orphan, the worst provided of all professions and callings" and took as its aim the alleviating of poverty and debt.
 Discussions were chaired by Sir John Forbes, Physician to Prince Albert and the Royal Household, and followed similar plans establishing schools for the Clergy and the Royal Navy in desiring to raise money to found "schools for the sons of medical men", providing an education which would otherwise be "beyond the means of many parents".

 By 1851, the Medical Benevolent Society had limited itself to the foundation of a single Benevolent College and met in Treasurer John Propert's house in New Cavendish Street, Marylebone.
 The new campaign's fund-raising activities included dinners, which numerous doctors and Members of Parliament attended, and concerts, for example at one such event, on 4 July 1855, composer Hector Berlioz conducted the UK premiere of his symphonic suite Harold in Italy.

 The foundation stone was laid on 6 July 1853.
 Almost two years later, on 25 June 1855, the college was formally opened by Prince Albert and his son, the future King Edward VII, in front of an unexpectedly large crowd of around 6,000.
 In March 1855, Queen Victoria consented to become patron, and the school's relationship with British monarchs has continued since.
 King Edward VII became patron after the death of his mother, followed by King George V in 1936, King George VI in 1937, and Queen Elizabeth II.